duytran27/Football-Data-Web-Scraper/README.md

-#Credits: whoscored.com

-# Football Match Data Web Scraper
+# Football Web Scraper

-This project is designed to scrape and process detailed football match data from Whoscored.com and store it in a Supabase database for further analysis.
+This project is a Python-based web scraper designed to collect detailed football match events data from websites like WhoScored.
+The scraper automates the process of extracting key football match statistics and stores the data into a Supabase PostgreSQL database for further analysis and visualization.

-## Features:
+## Features

-- **Automated Data Pipeline**:
-  - Leverages **Selenium** and **BeautifulSoup** for automated data extraction.
-  - Retrieves over 10,000 football match events weekly, improving data processing efficiency by 30%.

-- **Data Modeling**:
-  - Uses **Pydantic models** for structured and type-safe data validation.

-- **Database Integration**:
-  - Connects to a **Supabase** (PostgreSQL) database using **psycopg2** for secure and scalable storage of football match events.

-- **Data Storage**:
-  - Each match event is stored with attributes like team ID, player ID, coordinates, event type, outcomes, and more.
+- **Automated Scraping**: Scrapes football match events, including xG, possession, player, and team statistics.
+- **Data Handling**: Utilizes BeautifulSoup for HTML parsing and Selenium for navigating dynamic content on the web.
+- **Supabase Integration**: Data is automatically stored in a PostgreSQL database hosted on Supabase, making it easily accessible for further analysis.
+- **Efficient Data Storage**: Uses Pandas and Pydantic models to structure, validate, and store match events.

-## Tech Stack:
+## Technologies Used
-- **Python**: Core language for scripting and automation.
+- **Python**: Core language for writing the scraping scripts.
-- **Selenium & BeautifulSoup**: For web scraping.
+- **BeautifulSoup**: Used for parsing HTML content from the websites.
+- **Selenium**: Automates the browser to interact with dynamic web pages and handle JavaScript content.
-- **Pandas**: For data manipulation and processing.
+- **Pandas**: For data structuring and manipulation.
-- **Supabase & PostgreSQL**: As the database solution.
+- **Pydantic**: Used to ensure data models are validated before storage.
-- **Pydantic**: For data modeling and validation.
+- **Supabase**: Cloud-based PostgreSQL database for data storage and retrieval.

+## How to Run the Project
+1. Clone the repository:
+    ```bash
+    git clone <repository-url>
+    ```
+2. Install the required Python libraries:
+    ```bash
+    pip install -r requirements.txt
+    ```
+3. Ensure you have a valid `.env` file for your Supabase credentials:
+    ```env
+    project_url=<your-supabase-url>
+    project_api=<your-supabase-api-key>
+    supabase_password=<your-supabase-password>
+    ```
+4. Run the script to start scraping match events:
+    ```bash
+    python scraper.py
+    ```

+## Credits
+- Data sourced from [WhoScored](https://www.whoscored.com) and stored in [Supabase](https://supabase.com).

+---

+Feel free to contribute or raise issues for improvements.